CACar Affordability UK

 • How can a negative equity car finance calculator UK help?

 A calculator helps you see what happens when you add negative equity to a new loan.
-You can enter the new car price plus the amount you are in negative equity as an extra amount to finance, then see the resulting monthly payment and total cost.
-Our main car finance calculator can be used by treating the total amount you need to borrow (new car minus deposit plus negative equity) as the finance amount.
+Enter the new car price plus the amount you are in negative equity as an extra amount to finance, then see the resulting monthly payment and total cost.
+Our calculator below works by treating new car price plus negative equity as the amount to borrow.

 • Should I roll negative equity into a new car loan?